on July 5, 2021 (last modified on September 29, 2022) • 13 minute read

 Talking about a particularly helpful report that they created, McGarr shares, “A singular report I created using custom fields related to strategic accounts has helped our business development team to narrow down the top strategic company accounts, pinpoint areas of need to grow the relationship further and highlights the next action to be taken.”

 Going on about the benefits of this report, McGarr elaborates, “this report allows our executive team to quickly assess where we are with our biggest accounts and those with the most long-term potential.
 It also allows us to keep an eye on those accounts we feel as a company are most important to our growth strategy and ensuring the BD personnel is taking appropriate actions in a timely manner.”

 To sum up, a HubSpot custom report allows you to get in-depth business insights that a default report doesn’t offer.

-The type of report you create for your business, however, depends on what you’re looking to monitor and improve.
+The type of report you create for your business, and the reporting software you choose for building it, however, depends on what you’re looking to monitor and improve.
 Perhaps you want to look at how your marketing efforts are doing, how many leads are converting, or where the most revenue is coming from.

 At the end of the day though, you can create a handful of helpful custom reports in HubSpot to get a birds-eye view of how your business is performing.

 Each week, we share the best insights from our podcast interviews, original research articles, memes, and more.
 In 5 minutes, you’ll come away with actionable ideas you can use to grow your company, or career.